Passive Solar log and timber homes built with Sustainable Heating solutions.

 With energy costs on the rise and no end is sight, it makes good

-economic sense to design passive solar and build with conservation in mind.
+economic sense to design passive solar and build with efficiency in mind.

 There is a great deal of documented evidence supporting the energy